tchen01/tchen01.github.io/research/krylov/krylov.md

 Interestingly, even in finite precision, the updated residual (of many variants) keeps decreasing far below machine precision, until it eventually underflows.
 **Do we know why or have citations about this?**

-## The analysis of Greenbaum
+## Greenbaum's analysis
-The first major progress in the analysis of the Lanczos algorithm was done by Chris Paige, who characterized the behavior of the method in finite precision in his 1971 PhD thesis.
-An analysis of similar importance was done by Anne Greenbaum in her 1989 paper, ["Behavior of slightly perturbed Lanczos and conjugate-gradient recurrences"](https://www.sciencedirect.com/science/article/pii/0024379589902851).
+An analysis of similar importance to that of Paige was done by Anne Greenbaum in her 1989 paper, ["Behavior of slightly perturbed Lanczos and conjugate-gradient recurrences"](https://www.sciencedirect.com/science/article/pii/0024379589902851).
 A big takeaway from Greenbaum's analysis is that the error bound from the Chevyshev polynomials still holds in finite precision (to a close approximation).

-The analysis from this paper is quite involved, and does not provides sufficient conditions for good convergence.
-However, necessary conditions of similar strength are not known, so it is not clear whether the conditions from the analysis can be relaxed significantly or not.
+The analysis from this paper is quite involved, and while it provides sufficient conditions for good convergence, necessary conditions of similar strength are not known.
+It is still an open question of whether the conditions from the analysis can be relaxed significantly or not.
 In essence, Greenbaum showed that, in finite precision, a "good" conjugate gradient algorithm applied to the matrix $A$ will behave like exact conjugate gradient applied to a larger matrix $\hat{T}$ with eigenvalues near those of $A$.

 Thus, while the [error bounds](./cg_error.html) derived based on the minimax polynomial on the spectrum of $A$ no longer hold in exact arithmetic, bounds of a similar form can be obtained by finding the minimax polynomial on the union of small intervals about the eigenvalues of $A$.
 In particular, the bound from Chebyshev polynomials will not be significantly affect, as the condition number of the larger matrix will be nearly identical to that of $A$.

 As before, the [Remez algorithm](./remez.html) can be used to compute the minimax polynomial of a given degree on the union of intervals.

-### Finding the larger matrix
-A constructive algorithm for finding an extended matrix $\hat{T}$ where exact CG behaves like finite precision CG on $A$ was presented in [greenbaum_89].
-The algorithm is given the Lanczos vectors and coefficients from the finite precision computation, and extends the tridiagonal matrix $T$ by slightly perturbing a new, exact, Lanczos recurrence so that it terminates.
-The resulting larger tridiagonal matrix $\hat{T}$, which contains $T$ in the top left block, will have eigenvalues near those of $A$ (assuming $T$ came from a "good" implementation).

-An explanation of the algorithm is given in the appendix of [greenbaum_liu_chen_19], and an jupyter notebook is available [here](https://github.com/tchen01/Conjugate_Gradient/blob/master/experiments/extend_t.ipynb), and two Python implementations of the algorithm are available in the same Github repository.

 ### Some conditions for the analysis
 I have brushed what a "good" conjugate gradient implementation means.
 In some sense this is still not known, since there has been no analysis providing both necessary and sufficient conditions for convergence to behave in a certain way.
-That said, the conditions given in [greenbaum_89] are sufficient, and should be discussed.
+That said, the conditions given in [@greenbaum_89] are sufficient, and should be discussed.

 We have already seen that [CG is doing the Lanczos algorithm in disguise](./cg_lanczos.html).
 In particular, normalizing the residuals from CG gives the vectors $q_j$ produced by the Lanczos algorithm, and combing the CG constants in the right way gives the coefficients $\alpha_j,\beta_j$ for the three term Lanczos recurrence.

-The analysis by Greenbaum requires that the finite precision conjugate gradient algorithm (viewed as the Lanczos algorithm) satisfy a few properties.
+The analysis by Greenbaum requires that the finite precision conjugate gradient algorithm (viewed as the Lanczos algorithm) satisfy the same three properties as Paige's analysis.
-Namely,

-- the three term Lanczos recurrence is well satisfied
-- the Lanczos vectors have norm close to one
-- successive Lanczos vectors are nearly orthogonal

-We know that in exact arithmetic, each of these properties is satisfied exactly.
-In fact, in exact arithmetic, all Lanczos vectors are orthogonal.
-However, in finite precision it is well known that the Lancozs vectors eventually lose orthogonality.
-Paige described the way in which this orthogonality is lost, and proved that (what is now) the standard Lanczos implementation satisfies the three properties above.
-Greenbaum extended Paige's analysis, which is why her results use the same conditions.

 As it turns out, nobody has actually ever proved that any of the Conjugate Variant methods used in practice actually satisfy these conditions.
-In our paper, ["On the Convergence of Conjugate Gradient Variants in Finite Precision Arithmetic"](./../publications/greenbaum_liu_chen_19.html) we analyze some variants in terms of these quantities, and try to provide rounding error analysis which will explain why these properties are or are not satisfied for each variant.

 Any proof that a given method satisfies these properties would constitute a significant theoretical advancement in the understanding of the conjugate gradient algorithm in finite precision.
 Similarly, finding weaker conditions which provide some sort of convergence guarantees for a finite precision CG implementation would also be of significant importance.

+In our paper, ["On the Convergence of Conjugate Gradient Variants in Finite Precision Arithmetic"](./../publications/greenbaum_liu_chen_19.html) we analyze some variants in terms of these quantities, and try to provide rounding error analysis which will explain why these properties are or are not satisfied for each variant.

+### Finding the larger matrix
+A constructive algorithm for finding an extended matrix $\hat{T}$ where exact CG behaves like finite precision CG on $A$ was presented in [@greenbaum_89].
+The algorithm is given the Lanczos vectors and coefficients from the finite precision computation, and extends the tridiagonal matrix $T$ by slightly perturbing a new, exact, Lanczos recurrence so that it terminates.
+The resulting larger tridiagonal matrix $\hat{T}$, which contains $T$ in the top left block, will have eigenvalues near those of $A$ (assuming $T$ came from a "good" implementation).

+An explanation of the algorithm is given in the appendix of [@greenbaum_liu_chen_19], and an jupyter notebook is available [here](https://github.com/tchen01/Conjugate_Gradient/blob/master/experiments/extend_t.ipynb), and two Python implementations of the algorithm are available in the same Github repository.

 <!--start_pdf_comment-->